The towing addition to your policy is pretty straight forward. One of two things happen in this situation:

 Does the type of car I drive affect my labor and towing rates?

-In addition, many new cars have features that allow the car to be unlocked from a satellite rather than physically having to break into the car.
-This would make the need for a lock-out service less likely.
+In addition, many new cars have features that allow the car to be unlocked from a satellite rather than physically having to break into the car which would make the need for a lock-out service less likely.

-It is best to speak to either your insurance agent or the main customer service department at your insurance company to ensure that you are taking advantage of all of your available discounts while making sure you are covered in case you need additional protection.
+Speak to either your insurance agent or the customer service department at your insurance company to take advantage of all of available discounts while making sure you are covered in case you need additional protection.

 Enter your ZIP code now for your FREE online car insurance quotes!